powderblock/chess-client/README.md

 chess-client
 ============

-A client for porglezomp's network chess game.
+A client for network-chess' game.
+Using porglezomp's API.